-- Warranty term: A warranty’s term refers to its duration.
-Good HVAC manufacturers stand behind their products for more than a couple years, which is important with systems that are supposed to last up to 20 years or longer.
+A warranty’s term refers to its duration.
+Good HVAC manufacturers stand behind their products for more than a couple of years, which is important with systems that are supposed to last up to 20 years or longer.
 Because an HVAC repair can be costly, it is wise to look for warranties that have the longest terms.
 Keep in mind: units with lifetime warranties may not cover the cost of labor, or may only cover labor-related expenses during the first year.

-- Extended HVAC warranty: Manufacturers and dealers often offer extended warranties that add 5 to 10 years to parts or labor coverage.
+Manufacturers and dealers often offer extended warranties that add 5 to 10 years to parts or labor coverage.
 Be cautious if a sales representative seems pushy about purchasing this type of warranty, as it may be indicative of the system’s quality.
 In addition, learn all the details related to the extended warranty, such as:

 - When the warranty service is available

-- How long you’ll have to wait for a technician to fix the HVAC system, especially during the busiest times of year
+- How long you’ll have to wait for a technician to fix the HVAC system, especially during the busiest times of the year

-- Not hiring a certified licensed contractor to install the unit or make repairs (make sure the contractor provides you with the paperwork that provides proof of the installation service)
+- Not hiring a certified licensed contractor to install the unit or make repairs

-- Not registering the HVAC system and the warranty with the manufacturer in the required amount of time
+- Not registering the HVAC system and warranty with the manufacturer in the required amount of time

 - Not using approved replacement parts